mojaloop/documentation/discussions/workbench.md

 - help to onboard to the mojaloop ecosystem
 - help to understand the technology, where it works well, and the potential pitfalls/drawbacks
 - minimize investment in getting things working so they can focus on building out use case prototypes
-- take them from little to no understanding of Mojaloop -> demonstrating real world prototypes
+- take them from little to no understanding of Mojaloop -> demonstrating real prototypes

 **Inputs: (what are the things that we need to do to meet these goals)**
 1. Improved documentation around specific for this role (e.g. Mojaloop for x).
 Documentation should be approachable by product manager etc. with little techincal knowledge